 With Metro Manila placed on community quarantine and the rising number of cases in the country, the Company has experienced a slowdown in gaming revenues as the Philippine Amusement and Gaming Company suspended all casino operations on March 16 2020, when the Metro Manila was placed under Enhanced Community Quarantine (ECQ).
-The casinos have since then been allowed to resume operations under General Community Quarantine (GCQ) with a capacity limit at 30% set by the Covid-19 Inter-Agency Task Force (IATF) and very strict health and social distancing protocols.
+The casinos have since then been allowed to operate on a dry run basis, and eventually were allowed to resume operations under General Community Quarantine (GCQ) with a capacity limit at 30% set by the Covid-19 Inter-Agency Task Force (IATF) and very strict health and social distancing protocols.